-Lush orange quartz drops totaling 46.00 carats are the focal points of this dramatic pair of earrings.
+Lush orange quartz drops measuring 30x16mm are the focal points of this dramatic pair of earrings.
 Trimmed for high contrast with 4.00 ct. t.w. black garnets, black spinels, and 2.70 ct. t.w. white topaz.
 Post/clutch, 14kt yellow gold over sterling silver earrings with black rhodium.
+Large-cut stones vary in carat weight and might contain imperfections that add to their character.

 14KT: Karat (abbreviated kt or K) is a unit that indicates the purity of gold in the metal.
 14kt is 58.33% gold.
 In the United States, 14K yellow gold is most favored and used in jewelry.